Importing files from a CMS library into Git.

 DELETE deletes the whole element from the CMS library.
 Which means there was a "CREATE ELEMENT name" in the history, maybe followed by some "REPLACE name" entries, and finally this "DELETE ELEMENT name".
 With the element gone and all traces removed the element can't be found and can't be imported at the time the perl script sees and processed the "CREATE ELEMENT name" entry (or any of the subsequent REPLACE entries) in the CMS history.
 The perl script doesn't look ahead to know about the deletion.
 So the CMS command is processed but the script will very likely abort with an error message.

 However, it may even do something, if the deleted element was re-created later with the very same name.
 This is bad, very bad!
-But there is not much which can be done in the script to avoid this,

 The same is true for a "MODIFY ELEMENT oldname newname", which essentially renames an element.
 Again, anything in the history referencing "oldname" can not be imported by this script.
 And again, if "oldname" is reused, the trouble doubles or even more.